ArtistConnect-Online-Art-Gallery/artistConnect-server/README.md

 ## Server Libraries
+### Back End

-* `bcrypt`: A library for hashing passwords, commonly used for user authentication.
+* `bcrypt` is used for hashing our user's passwords, this library is commonly used for user authentication.
-* `bcryptjs`: Another library for password hashing, often used in conjunction with bcrypt.
+* `bcryptjs` this library for password hashing as well, it is used in conjunction with bcrypt.
-* `cloudinary`: A cloud service that provides image and video management.
-Useful for handling and storing media files.
+* `cloudinary`is a cloud service that provides image management.
+Useful for handling and storing user's image avatars and artworks files.
-* `cors`: A middleware for Express.js that enables Cross-Origin Resource Sharing, allowing or restricting access to resources on your server from different domains.
+* `cors`is a middleware for Express.js that was used to manage and control access to resources on the server from different domains.
+It allows or restricts cross-origin HTTP requests, which is essential for security.
-* `dotenv`: A zero-dependency module that loads environment variables from a .env file into process.env.
+* `dotenv` Zero-dependency Node.js module that simplifies the process of loading environment variables, managing the configuration settings, API keys, database connection strings, and other sensitive information.
-* `express`: A popular web application framework for `Node.js`that simplifies the creation of APIs and web servers.
+* `express`is a web application framework for Node.js that helps to simplify the creation of APIs (routes for different HTTP methods) and web servers.

-* `express-async-handler`: A utility to handle asynchronous errors in `Express.js` middleware and route handlers.
+* `express-async-handler` handleS asynchronous errors in Express.js middleware and route handlers.

-* `jsonwebtoken`: A library for creating and verifying JSON Web Tokens (JWT) used for secure communication between parties.
+* `jsonwebtoken` creates and verifies JSON Web Tokens (JWT) used for secure communication between parties.

-* `mongoose` : An Object Data Modeling (ODM) library for MongoDB and Node.js, simplifying interactions with MongoDB databases.
+* `mongoose` is an Object Data Modeling (ODM) library for MongoDB and Node.js that helps to simplify interactions with MongoDB databases.
+It was used for the schemas definition and models creation, also CRUD operations middleware and more.

+### Front-End

+* `axios` is the library used to make HTTP requests.
+* `tailwindcss`  utility-first CSS framework, used to styled  the front end.
+* `reduxjs Version 2.0.1/toolkit ` is an efficient tool to develop, simplify the process of managing state in React applications.
+*`jest-dom Version 5.17.0/testing-library` matchers for validating the state of the DOM in your tests

+*`user-event Version 13.5.0/testing-library`

+## Testing
+___